 Visit Theodore Roosevelt National Park (South)

-Bison, elk, prairie dogs, and wild horses call Theodore Roosevelt National Park home.
+Bison, elk, wild horses, and a prairie dog town call Theodore Roosevelt National Park home.
 Photographers will have great fun watching and waiting for that perfect wildlife shot.
 Several hiking trails and scenic overlooks branched off the 36-mile Scenic Loop Drive.

-The park’s South Unit has the Maltese Cross Ranch Cabin, where President Roosevelt once lived, and the multi-colored Painted Canyon, both opportunities for hikers and photographers.
-Note the Painted Canyon Visitor’s Center is off Interstate 94 east of Medora.
+The park’s South Unit has the Maltese Cross Cabin, where President Roosevelt once lived, and the multi-colored Painted Canyon, both opportunities for hikers and photographers.
+Note the Painted Canyon Visitor’s Center is off Interstate 94, east of Medora.

 Have Dinner at the Pitchfork Steak Fondue